 If you have suffered from a dog bite in Ontario, you are entitled to compensation.
 Depending on whether you know the dog or not, you must take certain steps to help make your claim possible.
 For example, if a dog bites you in a public place, you need to try to find out the dog owner’s name and contact information.
 As soon as possible, take pictures of the injured area.
 Try to write down as much information as possible.
 Record the time, location, and witnesses ( their contact information)

 Ontario laws for dog bites are governed by the Dog Owners’ Liability Act (R.S.O.
 1990, Chapter D.16) .
 It says that the dog owner is liable.
-Now, the person who suffered the dog bite can be found partially responsible, or their guardian may be partially responsible (if the dog bite a minor).
+Now, the person who suffered the dog bite can be found partially responsible, or their guardian may be partially responsible (if the dog bites a minor).
 For example, if the injured provoked or taunted the dog, they may be contributorily negligent.
 Another example would be if a parent or guardian failed to properly supervise a minor who suffered a dog bite.
-There are exceptions, for example if the victim was bitten or attacked by a dog who was protecting property during the commission of a crime.
-In this case you don’t need an Ontario personal injury lawyer, you need a criminal lawyer.
+There are exceptions, for example, if the victim was bitten or attacked by a dog who was protecting property during the commission of a crime.
+In this case, you don’t need an Ontario personal injury lawyer, you need a criminal lawyer.

 Depending on the severity of the dog bite injury as well as past injuries caused by the dog, the Ontario courts can also determine that a dog may need tighter supervision, need to wear a muzzle or perhaps need to be put down (in extreme cases).
 It may be that the courts determine that the dog poses a safety threat to society.

 The Ottawa papers reported a story this week.
 Rachel Hansen was bitten in the left eye while visiting a neighbour’s apartment.
 She bent down to say hi to the dog and the dog went for her face.
-She suffered very serious personal injury as a result of the dog bite and was extremely lucky not to have lost her vision.
+She suffered a very serious personal injury as a result of the dog bite and was extremely lucky not to have lost her vision.
 She will now require some reconstructive surgery on her eyelid.
-In situations such as this, the injured would be entitled to compensation under the Dog Owners’ Liability Act and Rachel would be entitled to make a claim for her injuries through the dog owner’s home insurance policy.
-Not all dog bite accidents are this straight forward, but many are.
+In situations such as this, the injured would be entitled to compensation under the Dog Owners’ Liability Act and Rachel would be entitled to claim her injuries through the dog owner’s home insurance policy.
+Not all dog bite accidents are this straightforward, but many are.

-If you or someone you know has suffered from a dog bite, it is best you consult with an Ontario personal injury lawyer experienced in dog bite attacks.
+If you or someone you know has suffered from a dog bite, you should consult with an Ontario personal injury lawyer experienced in dog bite attacks.